redrick99/CPAC_MusicIsPeople/README.md

 To run the Processing script, simply open the processing application, select ´File->Open´ from the app's menu and open the file named ´MusicIsPeople_GUI.pde´ located in ´/MusicIsPeople_GUI´

 ### Step 3 - TouchOSC Script
-To run the TouchOSC script, again simply run the application, select file ´MusicIsPeople.tosc´ and once open click on the grey button on the top right of your screen to run the scritp.
+To run the TouchOSC script, again simply run the application, select file ´MusicIsPeople.tosc´ and once open click on the grey button on the top right of your screen to run the script.

 ### Step 4 - Enjoy!
 At this point you should be able to use the application however you like by interacting with the TouchOSC script.
 Enjoy! :)

+## Other Info
+For more informations about the project's implementation or other doubts, please consult either the code documentation or the full pdf report of the project.
+You can find them both inside this repo, under ´Documentation´.

+## The Team
+Music Is People was made by students at Politecnico di Milano:
+- Francesco Piferi (francesco.pifer@mail.polimi.it)
+- Riccardo Rossi (riccardo18.rossi@mail.polimi.it)
+- Ferdinando Terminiello (ferdinando.terminiello@mail.polimi.it)